Secret Florence: Off the Beaten Path Spots + Traveling Slowly in TuscanyItaly

 Admire the views from Fiesole.

-The small town of Fiesole sits high in the hills above Florence, and is best-known for its gorgeous views of the city… and the fact that it’s located only an hour’s hike from Florence!
+The small town of Fiesole sits high in the hills above Florence, and is best known for its gorgeous views of the city (the sunsets in Fiesole are especially amazing)… and the fact that it’s located only an hour’s hike from Florence!

 While you can hop on a bus up to Fiesole from Florence, if you’re interested in discovering secret Florence spots, there’s nothing like completing the climb yourself.

-Once you can tear your eyes away from the view, be sure to pay a visit to the Monastery of San Francesco and the local Roman ruins–including an impressive amphitheatre.
+Once you can tear your eyes away from the view, be sure to pay a visit to the Monastery of San Francesco and the local Roman ruins–including an impressive amphitheater.

 Hike part of the Via Francigena.